L-souhaiel/C-Raspi-Pico-PIO-CANBus/README.md

 ![Layout](https://github.com/TitiLouati/C-Raspi-Pico-PIO-CANBus/blob/main/CANBus-PIO-Pico/schaltungPCB.png)

+# Program Construction

+the Sent and Read of the Data will run parallel in the same Time.
+Sending data have his own thread called on the pico  Core . and reading of data has his own Core

 # Installation

 The Raspberry Pi Pico C-SDK should be installed from source. and this project should be cloned on the local host then :